kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *hard to break into highier ranks*

 ### UNDEFINED CAREER PATHS
 > Organization does not have a career development plan in place.
-Employees are unclear about the promotion requirements and they do not know how to progress to the next level.
-Promotion criteria are not transparent or they vary across departments.
+Employees are unclear about promotion requirements and unaware how to progress to next level.
+Promotion criteria are not transparent or vary across departments.

 __Exemplary statements reported by employees:__